-Panamax is an open source project making deployment and sharing of complex containerized apps as easy as Drag-and-Drop with its beautiful easy to use user interface.
-Panamax has a web based interface which runs in almost every web browser.
-It is a completely free and open source software licensed under Apache 2 License and is committed to building a strong open source community.
+Panamax is an open-source project making deployment and sharing of complex containerized apps as easy as Drag-and-Drop with its beautiful easy to use user interface.
+Panamax has a web-based interface that runs in almost every web browser.
+It is completely free and open-source software licensed under Apache 2 License and is committed to building a strong open source community.
 Running complex multi containers, multi servers with container is hard for a newbie but Panamax makes it pretty simple and quick for everyone.
-It can run from our home computer to any large scaled cloud infrastructures that supports CoreOS.
+It can run from our home computer to any large-scaled cloud infrastructures that supports CoreOS.

 Here are some pretty easy steps on how we can install Panamax in our machine running Ubuntu 15.10.

 First of all, we'll gonna update Ubuntu's local repository index so that we get the latest updates and packages available in the repository of Ubuntu.
 To do so, we'll need to run the following command under sudo or root mode.